Outpatient Rehab for Drugs and Alcohol

 - Traditional outpatient programs.

 While these three treatment types fall under the umbrella term “outpatient,” they differ greatly in their intensity and methodology.
-It’s important to speak with a medical profession to determine which outpatient treatment type is right for you.
+It’s important to speak with a medical professional to determine which outpatient treatment type is right for you.

-What is Intensive Outpatient & Partial Hospitalization?
+Intensive Outpatient & Partial Hospitalization

 An intensive outpatient program, or an IOP for short, is the most involved form of outpatient treatment and is a step-down from inpatient care.5 Treatment is provided in a clinic or office setting and consists of an average of 10 to 12 hours of group and individual counseling over 3 to 4 weekly sessions.3, 4, 5